zaius/docs/lib/docs/faq/migration-guide-v2.md

 #### Deployment

 As all build artifacts are effectively containers deploy targets other than custom are no longer supported.
+Please not that if you update a project to make use of Docker (Ewok version) and this project has autodeployment, this deploy will most likely fail.
 We will update our documentation in the future on how to deploy these containers.